elec7rik/ERC-20/README.md

 # ERC20-Token
-This project contains a basic implementation of a basic `ERC20` token.\
+This project contains a basic implementation of the `ERC20` token.\
 It **DOES NOT** have all the functionality and I have only created it for learning purpose.\
 \
 `ManualToken.sol` is the manual implementation.\